 Founded in Austin in 2000, Saint Louise House provides affordable housing and essential services to mothers and children experiencing homelessness in Central Texas.
-With a deep belief in the power of women to transform their lives, their families and our community, our licensed social workers and case managers partner with our residents to reach their individual goals.
-In our apartment-style housing environment, families are embraced and encouraged to be a part of our supportive community as they work or attend school.
+With a deep belief in the power of women to transform their lives and our community, we partner with our residents to reach their individual goals.
+In our apartment-style housing environment, mothers and children are embraced and encouraged to reach their full potential.
 Saint Louise House collaborates with our families, our partner organizations, our donors and volunteers to serve the most vulnerable of our community in their greatest hour of need—and in the months and years that follow.

 Saint Louise House provides a supportive, safe environment where families can grow and thrive in all aspects of their lives and reach their full potential.

-Saint Louise House families meet with on-site case managers to set achievable goals around employment, education, parenting, support systems and money management.
+Saint Louise House families meet with on-site Resiliency and Empowerment Partners to set achievable goals around employment, education, parenting, support systems and money management.
 The ultimate goal of case management is to support families as they maintain safe and stable housing.

 Saint Louise House families work with on-site licensed counselors to set achievable goals that will enhance their physical, mental, emotional and spiritual well-being.